Skip to content

 The Tau Language

-In the Tau Language you define how the current and previous inputs and outputs are related over time, using the first-order theory of atomless Boolean algebras extended with a time dimension.
-For example you can write o1[t] & o1[t-1] & i1[t] = 0 which would mean that the current output, and the previous output, and the current input, have to have an empty intersection.
-The set-theoretic perspective of Boolean algebra is justfied by Stone's representation theorem for Boolean algebras, but more concretely, when a Tau spec is treated as a BA element, it can be seen as a set of all programs that admit that spec, and the Boolean operations are simply the set-theoretic union/intersection/complementation.
+For example, you can write o1[t] & o1[t-1] & i1[t] = 0 which means that the current output o1[t], the previous output o1[t-1], and the current input i1[t], have to have an empty intersection.
+The set-theoretic perspective of Boolean algebra is given by Stone's representation theorem for Boolean algebras.
+More concretely, when a Tau specification is treated as a Boolean algebra element, it can be seen as a set of all programs that admit that specification, and the Boolean operations are the set-theoretic union/intersection and complementation.

 Tau specifications